How to Spend 24 Hours in Lunenburg, Nova Scotia

 World Travel

-Thank you to Tourism Nova Scotia and their partners for hosting me during my trip to Nova Scotia’s South Shore.
+Thank you to Tourism Nova Scotia and its partners for hosting my trip to Nova Scotia’s South Shore.

 As an Amazon Associate, I earn from qualifying purchases.
 Click here for the complete disclosures.

 Upon their arrival, the settlers found rocks rather than farmland.
 Although the immigrants weren’t mariners by the late 1800s, they made schooners and became fishermen.
-Codfish was king in those days, and Lunenburg became the fishing capital of Canada.
-A capital made from a combination of wooden ships and iron men.
+Lunenburg, Nova Scotia, was a fishing village.
+Codfish was king in those days, and Lunenburg became the fishing capital of Canada—a capital made from a combination of wooden ships and ironmen.

-Lunenburg is a history-packed town, and we had just 24 hours to learn all about it.
+Lunenburg is a history-packed town, and I had just 24 hours to learn all about it.

 • Example of the Lunenburg Bump